tanvir01/shell-mysqlDB-crud/README.md

 1. Clone or Download the project
 2. Edit the script and specify the value of the variables : "myUser", "MYSQL_PWD", "myDatabase"
     - to match with your MySQL DB configuartions
-3. run "app.sh" to execute the program
+3. run "./app.sh" to execute the program